mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

 updated: 21/Mar/2012 14:50
 ###

-Since I came to Ruby from the Java and PHP world I found many expressions used in Ruby cryptic and I was trying to avoid them in my daily life.
+Since I came to Ruby from the Java and PHP world I've found many expressions used in Ruby cryptic and I've been trying to avoid them in my daily life.
-After years and thousand lines of Ruby code I've red I feel a need to change the way how I write the code.
-I want to make my code look better, readable and preferably save keystrokes.
+After years and thousand lines of Ruby code I've read, I feel a need to change the way I write the code.
+I want to make my code look better, readable and preferably save some keystrokes.

 > In software engineering, an anti-pattern (or antipattern) is a pattern that
 > may be commonly used but is ineffective and/or counterproductive in practice.